Main points of the article:

 Yes, you are right.
 When it comes to criminal justice, a robot has the potential to do more harm than good.

-While getting biased on the basis of a person’s race, age, sex and appearance is certainly unethical and needs to be stopped, there are some other situations where the use of AI can be harmful.
+While getting biased based on a person’s race, age, sex and appearance is certainly unethical and needs to be stopped, there are some other situations where the use of AI can be harmful.

 For example, human emotions sometimes play a huge role in courtrooms, meaning that robots can sometimes make bad decisions because they do not understand the human factor.
-There are many instances where judges and juries have let emotion affect their judgment — like when the jury placed an older woman in prison for killing her abusive husband.
+There are many instances where judges and juries have let emotion affect their judgment.
+For instance, a celebrity has a greater chance of getting sued for misrepresented domestic violence.

 We should not let AI take over all of our decision-making processes and replace our human judges.
-Instead, the robots should be used to detect patterns so that humans can look at these patterns themselves and decide what punishment is appropriate when they see them emerge in real life situations.
+Instead, robots should be used to detect patterns so that humans can look at these patterns themselves and decide what punishment is appropriate when they see them emerge in real-life situations.

 But, What if the AI itself is Biased?